 Rosineer Ceramic Hot Knife is a heated cutting and loading tool that is designed to work with any type of concentrate, including the stickiest ones.
 Equipped with a ceramic heat element, the knife minimizes heating time and avoids overheating.
-It heats up in seconds after pressing the button and reaches a perfect temperature to cut and drop your wax.
-The versatile tool uses a variable voltage battery which allows you to have multiple temperature settings including a preheat.
-The knife has a removable tip for easy maintenance and cleaning.
+It heats up in seconds after pressing the button and reaches a perfect temperature to scoop and drop your wax.
+The versatile tool uses a variable voltage battery which allows you to have multiple temperature settings.
+The knife's tip is removable for easy maintenance and cleaning.
+You can replace the battery part with a regular 510 one.
 The tool comes with a charging cable, a tip cover, and a case.

 What is rosin and how it is produced?